Procedures & Guidelines for Review of Academic Programs

 Time needs to be reserved during the site-visit to allow the consultants to draft a report summarizing their program evaluations and recommendations.
-As appropriate, there should be separate reports on undergraduate and graduate programs, delivered (both electronically and in hard copy) to the review officer(s).
+As appropriate, there should be separate reports on undergraduate and graduate programs, delivered to the review officer(s).
 The report(s) will be distributed to the college/school dean and to the department via the chair and the coordinator.

 7. Exit meeting

 Site-visits conclude with an exit meeting comprised of the provost and/or vice provost, the review officer(s), the college/school dean, undergraduate and graduate dean (if not the same as review officers), department chair, the self-study coordinator, and/or graduate program coordinator (if a graduate program).